 If you’re unsure where to start or what to include in your entry-level college grad resume, we’re here to help!

-Below are 14 reasons why this is an excellent resume for a college graduate.
+Below are 14 reasons why this is an excellent resume for a recent college graduate.

 The email address email@example.com may have been funny when you were in college, but it’s not the best choice to represent your professional brand in the working world.
 Do yourself a favor and set up a professional-looking email address that’s reserved for your job-seeking activities.

-4. Nicolas optimized his resume with relevant keywords.
+4. Nicholas optimized his resume with relevant keywords

 Your job application needs to get past multiple gatekeepers before it makes it into the hands of a hiring manager.
 Take a look at the job listings you’re interested in and identify the key terms and phrases that routinely pop up.
 If you have those skills or were exposed to that industry or process, incorporate them into your resume.
-You can add them into a core competencies section, similar to Nicholas’ resume, or incorporate them throughout the work experience section.
+You can add them to a Core Competencies section, similar to Nicholas’ resume, or incorporate them throughout the Work Experience section.

 Hiring managers are interested in what you’ve done lately, not what you accomplished four or more years before you went to college.
 Focus on highlighting your activities, accomplishments, and the work experience that took place during your college career, calling special attention to anything that directly supports your job goals.